Hausdorff measure: Properties of Hausdorff measures

-where $\beta_d=2^{-d} \alpha_d$ is the volume of the unit diameter d-ball.
+where $\beta_d=2^{-d} \alpha_d$ is the volume of the d-ball with diameter one.

+Scaled Hausdorff measure

-Remark.
-Some authors adopt a definition of Hausdorff measure slightly different from the one chosen here, the difference being that the value $H^d(E)$ defined above is multiplied by the factor $\beta_d$, so that Hausdorff d-dimensional measure coincides exactly with Lebesgue measure in the case of Euclidean space.
+Some authors (e.g. Evans & Gariepy (2015), chapters 2,3) adopt a definition of Hausdorff measure slightly different from the one chosen here, the difference being that the value $H^d(E)$ defined above is multiplied by the factor $\beta_d$, so that the scaled Hausdorff d-dimensional measure coincides exactly with Lebesgue measure in the case of Euclidean space.
+In this article we adopt the notation for scaled Hausdorff measure:

+Further examples of the agreement of this scaled measure with Lebesgue measure include: